Venafi/aws-private-ca-policy-venafi/README.md

 1. Change `DEFAULTZONE` parameter to the name of the zone that will be used when none is specified in the request.
     - For Venafi Platform, this will be a policy folder reference (e.g. "Amazon\\PCA Policy").
-    - For Venafi Cloud, this will be the Application Name and Issuing Template API Alias (e.g. "Business App\Enterprise CIT").
+    - For Venafi Cloud, this will be the Application Name and Issuing Template API Alias<br/>(e.g. "Business App\Enterprise CIT").

 1. Click the Deploy button to deploy the CloudFormation stack for this solution and wait until the deployment is finished.